ceu-lang/ceu-maker/README.md

-# C�u-Maker
+# Céu-Maker

-C�u-Maker is a programming environment that integrates `ceu-arduino` and `pico-ceu` in a single package for Windows.
+Céu-Maker is a programming environment that integrates `ceu-arduino` and `pico-ceu` in a single package for Windows.

 ## Installation